Texas NFA Gun Trust Attorneys – Texas Gun Trust

 Dis-qualifiers for ownership include being a convicted felon, under investigation for family violence or having been diagnosed with having mental illness.
 Suppressor purchase will required a NCIS background check.

-Is It Illegal To Make A Suppressor ?
+Is It Legal To Make A Suppressor In Texas ?

-If you have the proper NFA Suppressor stamp it is legal to make a homemade suppressor.
+If you have the proper NFA Suppressor stamp it is legal to make a homemade suppressor in Texas.
 Your suppressor may then be transferred into your Texas gun trust.

 The National Firearms Act states that destructive devices include bombs, grenades, modern day artillery , chemical weapons and non-sporting firearms with a bore size over 0.50 inches.
 Although such firearms as the 12 gauge shotgun may have a bore in excess of 0.50 they are exempt from Texas NFA laws because they do have a generally accepted sporting purpose.
 Being in possession of a DD without the proper paperwork and tax stamp is a felony.